GrahamChalfant/Graham_Portfolio/index.md

 ### [Data_Management_Project: Database Design](https://github.com/GrahamChalfant/Data_Management_Project)

-My team and I had to create a database for a hotel chain from the business probelm found in group_project_description_2020.
-We created an ER diagram in order to determing cardinality, relationships, and entites.
+My team and I had to create a database for a hotel chain from the business problem found in group_project_description_2020.
+We created an ER diagram in order to determine cardinality, relationships, and entities.
 The actual database was created in R using the RSQLite package, and this code can be seen in my Data_Management_Poject repository.

+Below is part of the ER diagram created for this project.

 ![ER Diagram](https://github.com/GrahamChalfant/Graham_Portfolio/blob/main/images/ER_Diagram_Part.PNG)